ITP Inspection and Test Plan

 Scope: Defines what items, processes, or systems will be inspected or tested.

-Responsibilities: Identifies who (e.g., engineers, inspectors, or third-party auditors) is accountable for performing and verifying the tasks.
+Responsibilities: Identifies who (e.g., supervision, engineers, inspectors, or third-party agencies) is accountable for performing and verifying the tasks.

 Inspection/Test Methods: Details the techniques or standards to be used (e.g., visual inspection, non-destructive testing, pressure tests).